Three puffin

 Boat Tours in June

-Let an experienced captain get you close to the famous sea arch Drangarnir.
-Photo by Chris Poplawski known as @chrisroams on Instagram.
+Let an experienced captain get you close to the waterfalls and more.
+Photo by Romana Vondruskova.

 Joining a boat tour to Drangarnir sea arch is an amazing nature experience.
 There is something truly magical about sailing along the rough and uneven coastline and seeing the rock formation Drangarnir with your own eyes.
 On days when the sea is calm, you might even be lucky to sail through the hole in the sea stack.